-But today I wanted to talk about our "friends" the containers.
-This technology is so widespread that it forces us to start looking at it from several points of view, not only from the functionalities and speed of deployment that it offers, but also from the possible security breaches that the images bring.
+But today I wanted to talk about our ?friends? containers.
+This technology is so widespread that it forces us to start looking at it from several points of view, not only from the functionalities and speed of deployment that it offers but also from the possible cybersecurity failures that the images bring.

 Developers have quickly adapted to this life-saving technology, simply search for the features needed for your project and download, They lift the container and get to work, although they almost always rely on official sites, this is not always the case and they don't ask themselves: will it have any company?